 You have probably read a lot about mensuration cycle and why it actually happens.
 But just like having regular or irregular period has a lot to say about your health, the colour of mensuration can't be left unnoticed.

 Bluish menstrual colour illustrates stagnant or frozen blood due to too low body temperature.
-It is accompanied by pain and clotting with the requirement of temperature regulation of body.
+It is accompanied by pain and clotting with the requirement of temperature regulation of the body.

 Orange menstrual colour is actually a blend of bright red menstrual blood and cervical fluids.
-An appearance of orange colour with red streaks is a symbol of certain infections and needs proper diagnosis.
+An appearance of orange colour with red streaks is a symbol of certain infections and needs a proper diagnosis.

-Read More articles on Women's health
+Read more articles on Women's Health.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.